yewstack/yew/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Accepting and using the preferred gender pronouns of all people who have specified them involved in the project.

 Examples of unacceptable behavior include: